My favourite arguments against person-affecting views

 And if at least one of these claims is incorrect, then the classic PAV response to the simple argument is undercut.
 After all, the classic response uses both the Person-Affecting Restriction and Existence Anticomparativism to object to premise 3 of the simple argument.
 If at least one of those claims is incorrect, then the objection to premise 3 no longer works, and so premise 3 (‘the more good things, the better’) is back to looking pretty compelling.
 And since premises 1 and 2 are hard to doubt, the simple argument as a whole is back to looking pretty compelling.

 How might advocates of PAVs respond now?
 They could modify Existence Anticomparativism.
 The original claim is: ‘Existing can’t be better or worse for a person than not existing.’
-Advocates of PAVs could replace it with ‘Existing can’t be better or worse for a person than not existing.’
+Advocates of PAVs could replace it with ‘Existing can’t be better for a person than not existing.’
 Then Existence Anticomparativism and the Person-Affecting Restriction would no longer together imply that creating miserable people isn’t bad.
-But if advocates of PAVs make this response, then they’ll have to find some way to explain the resulting asymmetry: if existing can’t be better for a person than not existing, why can it be worse?[5]
+But if advocates of PAVs make this response, then they’ll have to find some way to explain the resulting asymmetry: if existing can be worse for a person than not existing, why can’t it be better?[5]

 And in any case, modifying Existence Anticomparativism doesn’t help PAVs avoid the other counterintuitive conclusion: creating barely happy people isn’t worse than creating different, very happy people.
 Advocates of PAVs will have to find some other way of dealing with that.
 This other counterintuitive conclusion is the famous non-identity problem for PAVs, and I’ll discuss it more below.
 Before that, let’s consider another argument against PAVs.